Davis Plant Breeding Academy Instructors

 Kendra Armstrong, Ph.D.

 Dr. Kendra Armstrong has been working in plant breeding and genetics since 1999.
 After spending several years as a research assistant at AgReliant and (then) DuPont Pioneer, she earned her Ph.D. in plant breeding from Iowa State University.
 At ISU Kendra applied nonlinear modeling and QTL mapping to describe the genetic control of maize kernel growth.
 After ISU, Kendra went back to work in the industry where she focused on applying predictive analytics, computational biology, and operations research techniques to plant breeding and genomics to breeding programs in more than twenty crops.
-Kendra is currently a consultant with AbacusBio, a consulting firm specializing in quantitative genetics and genomics, and works with clients around the world to build genomics-based breeding programs.

 Jay Patel, Ph.D.